Malta Job Market in 2025-26

 Factors Influencing Job Creation or Reduction in Malta

-• Skill shortages: Limited availability of local skilled labour continues to increase demand for international workers, especially in healthcare, construction, hospitality, and IT.
+• Skills Shortages: A shortage of local skilled workers has increased demand for international professionals in healthcare, construction, hospitality, and IT.

 In-Demand Industries and Occupations in Malta